apocalyptech/animalwellsave/README.md

 complete, but note that it's not really recommended to alter this structure directly.
 Some of the states in here rely on other states and other bit of data to be a "valid" gamestate (or at least, one which could be encountered in an unmodified game).
-Specific arguments exist for managing the B.B.
-Wand, Egg 65, Cheater's Ring, Teleporation Torus, Wings, map unlocks, and boss statuses.
+Specific arguments exist for managing all quest state flags supported by the editor, and should take care of any weird edge cases for you.
 Still, if you want to tweak any of these by hand, they're available here.
 Manual tweaking will be performed at the very *end* of the slot processing, so you can use this argument to override any other massaging that previous processing might have done.